agrski/qmk_firmware/keyboards/splitkb/aurora/sweep/keymaps/agrski/readme.md

 Layer map
 ---

-The thumb buttons are the same in all layers for consistency and access to modifiers.
+The thumb buttons are similar in all layers for consistent access to modifiers.
 This keymap is not designed around one-handed use.

-### Layer 0: typing
+### Base layer: typing

-This base layer is intended for a convenient typing experience which provides alphabetic characters, whitespace, and common punctuation in an accessible manner.
+This base layer is intended for a convenient typing experience which provides alphabetic characters and whitespace in an accessible manner.

-### Layer 1: numbers & symbols
+### Numeric layer

+Numbers are accessed via the left ring finger.
-It is common to need access to numbers and symbols, whether for general typing, regular expressions, window manager commands, or suchlike.
+It is common to need access to numbers, whether for general typing, calculations, window manager commands, or suchlike.

-As such, having access to modifier keys and these characters on a single layer is beneficial.
+### Symbol layer

+Symbols are accessed via the right ring finger.
+These are intended for use in general typing, Vim, and shell scripting.

-### Layer 2: navigation
+### Navigation

 QMK supports mouse emulation.
 This layer makes use of that and other navigation tools, such as arrow keys.

-### Layer 3: function keys
+### Function keys

 The assumption is that function keys, whilst useful, are used infrequently and thus can be relegated to a less accessible layer.
 This layer also controls the RGB LEDs, if available.

+### KiTTY terminal

+Kitty commands are often invoked with Control + Shift.
+This is slightly awkward, so there is a special layer for them.